|

 each year enjoying the competition and socializing with many wonderful

 llama friends.
-We also
+We

 our animals with the people who are generally fascinated with the